EducloudHQ/ai_email_client_backend/docs/overview.md

 By the end of this workshop, you'll be able to:

+- Configure a route53

+  1.Build An AI agent with AWS AgentCore which :

-- Parse emails into structured JSON.
+- Parses emails into structured JSON.
 - Generate succinct summaries of emails.
 - Classify emails into meaningful categories.
 - Perform sentiment analysis.